Automatic Routability Predictor Development Using Neural Architecture Search: Discussion

-We compare the structure of NAS-crafted models and manaully-crafted models (i.e., ResNet-18 for violated net count prediction and ResNet-18-FCN for DRC hotspot detection), and provide some insights on CNN model design for routability prediction.
+We compare the structures of our NAS-crafted models and the manually-crafted models (e.g., RouteNet~\cite{xie2018routenet}, PROS~\cite{chen2020pros} and cGAN~\cite{YuDAC19}), and give a brief analysis.
+This may provide some insights to future routability estimator development.

-\textbf{Violated Net Count Prediction.} FIGURE~\ref{fig:arch cmp net} illustrates the difference between NAS-crafted models and ResNet-18 on violated net count prediction.
-We observe that the width (i.e., \# of filters) of CNN models is more important than depth (i.e., \# of blocks) in determining the performance.
-In addition, we observe that adopting a larger kernel size at later CONV blocks ensures a better performance on violated net count prediction.
-This is because larger coarse-grained features (e.g., flight lines, RUDY, etc.) are more critical in identifying the number of violated nets in a layout for different designs.

-\textbf{DRC Hotspots Detection.} FIGURE~\ref{fig:arch cmp hotspot} compares architectures between NAS-crafted models and ResNet-18-FCN on DRC hotspots detection.
-We observe that larger kernel size in earlier CONV blocks is beneficial and leads to a higher empirical performance.
-This is because in pixel-wise location prediction, fine-grained information in the small features (e.g., pin density, etc.) has a huge contribution to capture the semantic labels for DRC hotspot detection problems.
-Our NAS-crafted model also indicates that wider (i.e., more number of filters) and deeper (i.e., more number of blocks) CNN models are more likely to yield promising performance on DRC hotspot detection.
-In addition, our NAS-crafted model recognizes the importance of the rich information after CONV2 and TransCONV3, thus adopts a shortcut connection between these two blocks and fuse the information to achieve more promising results.